Home

 Methods or Tools

 The foundation of FAIRwissenschaft Project utilizes wissenschaft (science + humanities) knoweledge and tools, FAIRly and fairly.
-Computation and AI technology will be applied to gain insight from data (raw facts) and prior knowledge of factual form will be used e.g. work by fantastic 400.
+Computation and AI technology will be applied to gain insight from data (raw facts) and prior knowledge of factual form will be used e.g. work by list of immutable fantastic 250.
 Prior knowledge in the form of rules that is not arbitary i.e. its approved by law will be used.
 Let me explain taking help of Benjamin Franklin’s learning model, that I will apply to AI’s learning.

 AI Learning from Training data will be enhanced by supporting it with Factual Prior Knowledge for Common Sense Integration – inspired by the vision of Benjamin Franklin, the renowned US polymath, about project based learning “Tell me and I forget, teach me and I may remember, involve me and I learn”.
 Learning is a process that involves not just acquiring new information, but also connecting it to existing knowledge.
 This is where the concept of prior knowledge comes into play when it comes to training AI models.
 Just like humans, AI can benefit greatly from having a base of factual prior knowledge to rely on, in addition to the patterns it learns from training data.
 Prior knowledge can take the form of established facts, assumptions, or arbitary rules (not approved by law).
 Simplistically speaking learning is acquiring new information/knowledge on a blank slate, but realistically speaking learning is acquiring new information/knowledge on a slate that already has things (prior knowledge) written on it –this already written things can be called common sense, domain knowledge and context awareness which creates out of the box thinking and innovation/creativity, and perhaps is the difference between the ‘blinking idiot’ (Shakespeare’s term) and crazy genius ones (Steve Jobs term).
 In case of deep learning (a type of AI) or any AI models/algorithms, learning just from training data is akin to the simplistic learning scenario, but realistically learning would be akin to learning from training data and overlaying it on prior knowledge.